Meet Our President and First Vice President

 Senior Vice President

-Stephen H. Jenkins is a senior vice president at the Federal Reserve Bank of Cleveland responsible for three Bank departments: Supervision and Regulation, Credit Risk Management, and Statistics and Analysis.
-Mr. Jenkins joined the Supervision and Regulation Department in 1986 as a bank examiner and was appointed to his current position in 2007.
+Stephen H. Jenkins is a senior vice president at the Cleveland Fed responsible for three Bank departments: Supervision and Regulation, Credit Risk Management, and Statistics and Analysis.
+Steve joined the Supervision and Regulation Department in 1986 as a bank examiner and was appointed to his current position in 2007.

-He is a past president of the Northern Ohio Chapter of the Risk Management Association, a trade organization that promotes sound credit risk management practices, and he serves on the board of trustees of the HELP Foundation, a nonprofit organization that empowers disabled individuals through residential, day support, educational, and vocational programs.
+He is a past president of the Northern Ohio Chapter of the Risk Management Association, a trade organization that promotes sound credit risk management practices.
+Currently, Steve serves as a member of the Bowling Green State University College of Business Leadership Council, a group of alumni who advise the Dean on strategic planning.
+He also serves on the board of trustees of the HELP Foundation, a nonprofit organization that empowers disabled individuals through residential, day support, educational and vocational programs.

 Mark S. Meder

-Mr. Meder earned a BBA with a concentration in accounting from Cleveland State University and an MBA from The Ohio State University.
-He holds a certification in risk management assurance.
+Mr. Meder earned a BBA with a concentration in accounting from Cleveland State University and an MBA from the Ohio State University.
+He is also a certified public accountant (inactive).

 Diana C. Starks